milessabin/macro-compat/README.md

 # macro-compat: cross version Scala macro support

-**macro-compat** is a small library which, in conjunction with the [macro-paradise][paradise] compiler plugin, allows you to compile macros with Scala 2.10.x which are written to the Scala 2.11/2 macro API.
+**macro-compat** is a small library which, in conjunction with the [macro-paradise][macro-paradise] compiler plugin, allows you to compile macros with Scala 2.10.x which are written to the Scala 2.11/2 macro API.
 This means that your macros can be written just once, for the current API, and still be portable to earlier Scala releases.

 [![Build Status](https://api.travis-ci.org/milessabin/macro-compat.png?branch=master)](https://travis-ci.org/milessabin/macro-compat)